 If a child has a cleft lip and palate, or just a cleft palate, the treatment is usually more extensive than just a cleft lip alone.
 This is because the bone in the roof of the mouth must be altered, which takes longer than repairing softer tissues.
 The first surgery will likely occur when the child is between 7 and 18 months old.
 This procedure is meant to create a functional palate and prevent passage from the mouth into the nasal cavity.
 Sometimes a small opening will form in the palate some years after this initial repair surgery, which may require an additional procedure later on.
 If the bone in the mouth is not the right shape, another surgery may be necessary to prepare for the growth of the permanent teeth when the child is 8 or 9 years old.
 Most of the time, two or more surgeries are necessary throughout childhood and adolescence to fully treat a cleft palate.

-Cleft Lip and Palate Treatment at Arizona Oral & Maxillofacial Surgeons
+Cleft Treatment at Arizona Oral & Maxillofacial Surgeons

-If you live near Tucson, AZ, or Oro Valley, AZ, and your child needs a cleft lip or palate treatment, our surgeons may be able to help!
-We understand that every parent wants the best treatment for their child, and our oral surgeons will be happy to discuss the cleft lip and palate treatment process with you.
+If you live near Tucson, AZ, or Oro Valley, AZ, and your child needs Alveolar Cleft treatment, our surgeons may be able to help!
+For patients requiring cleft lip or palate treatment, our office can assist you in contacting the local cleft lip and palate team.
+We understand that every parent wants the best treatment for their child, and our oral surgeons will be happy to discuss the treatment process with you.
 Contact one of our offices to learn more.